Sustainability at the Chocolate Museum

 Active Emissions Reduction

 In 2016, we set a goal to consistently reduce our museum’s greenhouse gas emissions and offset any remaining emissions.
 The dramatic developments of recent years prompted us to accelerate our original plan.
-Through concrete measures such as using green electricity, biodegradable packaging, retiring CO₂ emission allowances, and supporting a reforestation project in Mexico, we were able to significantly reduce our emissions and offset them mathematically.
-As a result, the Chocolate Museum has had a positive greenhouse gas balance since 2019.
+Through concrete measures—such as using green electricity and resource-efficient packaging—we have been able to significantly reduce our operational emissions.
+For the remaining emissions, we are making a voluntary financial contribution to climate protection by retiring CO₂ emission allowances and supporting a reforestation project in Mexico.
+In this way, the Chocolate Museum has been actively and measurably committed to climate protection since 2019.

 Family Imhoff Chocolate Museum Cologne